 Adding omega fatty acid supplements like salmon oil, or hemp oil can help to boost their skin and coat health by conditioning from the inside out.

-Many skin and coat supplements can support the natural cell cycle of your dog's skin and coat leaving the fur healthy and reduces shedding naturally.
+Supplements are often the magic formula when trying to solve the question, “how do I stop my dog from shedding so much?”
+Many skin and coat supplements can support the natural cell cycle of your dog's skin and coat leaving the fur healthy and reducing shedding naturally.

 Use the Right Deshedding Tools